Abdullahiqbal321/html_web/README.md

 # html_web
-I Am Create Simple Website only html css With only Practice Purpose
+It is only for practice purposes that I am creating this simple website using only html and CSS